-Now it seems Merlot sales are on the up again and we’ve fallen back in love with the grape, it’s worth taking another look at which foods work best with it and why.
+Now it seems merlot sales are on the up again and we’ve fallen back in love with the grape, it’s worth taking another look at which foods pairings work best with it and why.

 Merlot is generally softer, riper and fleshier than Cabernet lacking powerful tannins (though there are obviously exceptions to this) and marked acidity.
 Unlike Cabernet you can drink it very comfortably with a range of Italian dishes, especially tomato-based ones and it responds very well to the ‘umami’ (i.e. deeply savoury) tastes you get in foods such as roast chicken, mushrooms and parmesan.